Ayurvedic Nutrition

 How Ayurvedic Herbs Are Traditionally Prepared

-• Taila (oil preparation): For external application.
-Massage and skin care.
+• Taila (oil preparation): External use.
+Massage and skin care

 Quality and Safety Considerations

-When selecting Ayurvedic herbs, keep these points in mind:
+When picking Ayurvedic herbs, keep these in mind.

-• Start with single herbs before complex formulas so you can observe your body's response
+• Start with single herbs before complex formulas.
+You'll see how your body responds

 • Begin with lower doses and increase gradually

-• Observe your digestion -- if an herb causes discomfort, it may not suit your constitution
+• Watch your digestion.
+If an herb causes discomfort, it may not suit your body type

 • Consult qualified practitioners for therapeutic dosing, especially for long-term use

-• Inform your doctor about any herbs you are taking, particularly if you take medications
+• Tell your doctor about any herbs you're taking, especially if you take medications

 Disclaimer